 BLENDING FACT WITH FICTION

-This addition of historical elements is where my books ‘blend’ or ‘mix’ together the real and the imagined and, if done well, it can make the factual elements of any novel come alive for the reader.
-I remember a wonderful History teacher of mine recommending Ellis Peters’ ‘Cadfael’ books as they painted a very clear and historically detailed picture of medieval England.
+The addition of historical elements is another area where my books ‘blend’ or ‘mix’ together the real and the imagined.
+If done well, it can make the factual elements of any novel come alive for the reader.
+I remember a wonderful History teacher of mine recommending Ellis Peters’ ‘Cadfael’ books to her students, as they painted a very clear and historically detailed picture of medieval England.
 It was a great recommendation and I have loved those books ever since.

 Whatever genre of fiction you write in, you will find yourself having to integrate real life events and places into your narrative and, as long as it is credible to your reader, allow your imagination to run free!